 The train ride from Selcuk/Ephesus was a relaxed 3 ½ hours to Denizli where I’d need to find the bus station to catch a “dolmas” (a shared mini-bus that is a staple of travel within Turkey) to Pamukkale, about 25 minutes away.
 I’d gotten my first glimpse of the white mountains of Pamukkale from the train as we pulled into the Denzili station and I was excited to get up there and explore.

 For my brief stay in Pamukkale I chose the Venus Hotel based on its Trip Advisor reviews.
-There’s not much to the actual town of Pamukkale and it seemed to be the best choice in the area.
+There’s not much to the actual town when you visit Pamukkale and it seemed to be the best choice in the area.

 My room was adorable (code for tiny but well-decorated) but the best part about staying at the Venus is that the manager, Yusuf, was always available to give you a lift up to the south entrance to the travertines (way up at the top of the hill) and then you could leisurely work your way down the hill and walk back to the hotel whenever you were ready.

 I’m really enjoying how helpful all of these small Turkish B&B’s have been so far, it’s like having a hotel, guide and driver all rolled into one.
 And again, this hotel was a bargain at around $60 a night.

 He rummaged around the office until he found one to loan me and then dropped me and a few other guests off at the top of the hill near the ticket booth.
 I bought my entrance ticket and began the walk through the enormous grounds toward the travertine terraces.

 The UNESCO World Heritage Site of Pamukkale Turkey

-Though photos of Pamukkale Turkey often just show the iconic travertine terraces, the entire site also includes the ruins of the ancient Greco-Roman and Byzantine city of Hierapolis, which was built on top of the “white castle.”
+Though photos of Pamukkale often just show the iconic travertine terraces, the entire site also includes the ruins of the ancient Greco-Roman and Byzantine city of Hierapolis, which was built on top of the “white castle.”

 Though they have the appearance of salt, the scalloped terraces of Pamukkale are actually made of travertine, a sedimentary rock deposited by the thermal waters of 17 hot water springs.
 The temperature of the water ranges from 95 to 212 degrees Fahrenheit.